WLWT: Cincinnati Reds

 Ray Lane, Johnny Bench, and Joe Morgan.

 Citing financial losses along with declining ratings and a new contract with NBC that limits preemptions of network programming, WLWT did not renew its contract with the Reds following the 1995 season.

 WLWT returned to broadcasting Reds games in 2024, albeit only the Opening Day game, in a simulcast with Bally Sports Ohio (now FanDuel Sports Network Ohio).
 Reds coverage would move to WXIX-TV the following season.

+In March 2026, WLWT became the new official weather provider for the Reds.

 Cincinnati Bengals

 In 1968, when the Cincinnati Bengals were enfranchised by the American Football League, channel 5 became the station of record for the team as Avco acquired broadcast rights to the team's preseason games, which were also distributed to Dayton, Columbus, and Indianapolis.
 WLWT would also carry most regular-season Bengals games through NBC's contracts with the AFL and the National Football League through the end of the 1997 season, when NBC lost its broadcast rights to the American Football Conference to CBS.
 In the present-day WLWT airs Bengals games when they are featured on NBC's Sunday Night Football as well as ESPN's Monday Night Football, a benefit of WLWT owner Hearst's 20 percent stake in the sports network.
 The station has aired the Bengals' appearances in Super Bowls XXIII and LVI.